gittuf/github-app/README.md

 A public good version of this app is hosted for public github.com repositories.
-This is hosted via the Open Source Security Foundation (OpenSSF) where gittuf is a sandbox project.
+This is hosted via the Open Source Security Foundation (OpenSSF) where gittuf is an incubating project.
 See the [getting started guide](docs/getting-started.md).